Calgary police say they still don’t know the exact motive for the killings of three people found dead in two homes in the city earlier this week.

 The body of Taylor Toller, believed to be the girlfriend of the man accused in all three deaths, was found in a home in the 2000 block of Applevillage Court S.E. on Tuesday.

-A short while later, the bodies of Shawn Boshuk, the accused’s mother, and Alan Pennylegion, the accused’s stepfather, were found at a home in the 10100 block of Hidden Valley Drive N.W.
+A short while later, the bodies of Shawn Boshuck, the accused’s mother, and Alan Pennylegion, the accused’s stepfather, were found at a home in the 10100 block of Hidden Valley Drive N.W.

-Police believe Pennylegion and Boshuk died as the result of an assault early Tuesday morning.
+Police believe Pennylegion and Boshuck died as the result of an assault early Tuesday morning.

 Calgary police Staff Sgt.
 Martin Schiavetta said investigators believe Toller was killed days before her body was found, likely in the early morning hours of Thursday, July 26.

 As police work to piece together an exact timeline, investigators are looking for information from anyone who may have been in contact or been with Toller between July 26 and July 31.

 Schiavetta said officers have been canvassing the area and collecting CCTV footage which is helping them to narrow down the timeline.
 He added police had been called to the Applewood home in the past for unrelated matters.

 “I think it goes without saying that this is certainly one of the most tragic events that a family can ever go through,” Schiavetta said.
 “It took a lot of courage for the family to be here today as well as family friends.